Civil Procedure Rules: Part 3: General powers of the court

-Part 6: service of documents
+Part 6: Service of documents

 Part 6 identifies the valid ways in which legal documents in general, and specifically a claim form, may be served.
 Personal service to an individual or to an organisation involves giving the document to the individual, to "a person holding a senior position within the company or corporation" or, in the case of a in a business partnership, to one of the partners or to a person who exercises "control or management" of the partnership at its principal place of business.

-Part 7: service of a claim form
+Part 7: Service of a claim form

 Proceedings are started when the court issues a claim form at the request of the claimant (CPR 7.2).
 Service of a claim form must take place within four months of the date when the claim form is issued, or within six months if it is to be issued outside the jurisdiction of the court, i.e. outside England and Wales and any part of the territorial waters of the United Kingdom adjoining England and Wales.

-Part 8: application for a judicial declaration
+Part 8: Application for a judicial declaration

 Part 8 allows for claimants to seek one or more judicial declarations as an alternative to issuing a claim form.

-Part 17: amending a claim
+Part 17: Amending a claim

 An addition to or substitution of material in relation to a claim which has already been made is permitted under this part, including where the relevant limitation period has already expired, but a new claim cannot be made outside the relevant period of limitation unless it arises out of "the same facts or substantially the same facts" as the preceding claim.

+Part 31: Disclosure

+Part 31 deals with disclosure and inspection of documents.
+Two types of disclosure are "standard disclosure" and "specific disclosure".

+Part 40: Judgments and orders

+Part 40 "sets out rules about judgments and orders which apply except where any other of these Rules makes a different provision in relation to the judgment or order in question".
+Where a court gives judgment both on a claim and a counterclaim, and judgments sums are specified in both cases, the court has discretion to set off one amount against the other so that a net sum is payable.
+In the High Court (Chancery Division) case of Fearns v Anglo-Dutch Paint & Chemical Company Ltd & others, George Leggatt QC built on this provision where two sums had been fixed on a claim and a counterclaim, but one sum was expressed in pounds and the other in Euros.
+He ruled that: